Here you can find resources on Digital Marketing, HubSpot Inbound Marketing, Web Development & Brand Strategy.

 Once salespeople get a prospect’s attention, they are usually quick to spit out features and benefits and hope they resonate.
 Heck, really lazy salespeople start their feature and benefit pitch in their very first prospecting email or call.
 But now that we all have instant access to marketing materials online, that approach rarely works these days.
 In reality, given the amount of unwanted email prospects receive from salespeople, many prospects often tune out salespeople who talk about themselves or their products too soon.

 Instead, great qualifiers ask questions that get a prospect talking about themselves, their goals, and their challenges -- and then actively listen to the answers.
 Not only do questions help salespeople understand a prospect's world, they also imply expertise.
-By asking questions, you make your prospect realize "It seems this salesperson has helped people like me."
+By asking questions, you make your prospect realise "It seems this salesperson has helped people like me."
 The simple act of asking a question implies you might know the answer.

 3. Qualifying effectively helps you gain prospects’ trust.